Family, Tokyo

 Good for: Kids from 4-12 years old

 Kidzania is a theme park in a children-sized city.
 Kids can participate in this city, learn how to take on a job, and even get paid!
 They can try different professions too!
-I recommend going on Wednesdays when the activities will be conducted in English.
+If you don’t speak Japanese, I recommend going on Wednesdays when the activities will be conducted in English.

 Admission Info for Kidzania Tokyo